-In addition to modifying Variant Assemblers for internationalization, you may need to modify dates based on Locale.
+In addition to implementing Templates for internationalization, you may need to modify dates based on Locale.
 Publishing some languages may also require modifying the output character set.
 Finally, you may want to automate the creation of links to localized versions of content.

-Implementing Internationalization of Variants
+Implementing Internationalization of Templates